Urban waterfront development

 Fostering economic activities

 While focused on maintaining the natural state of the environment, the NZCPS 2010 seeks to ensure that urban waterfront development does not adversely affect the ability of the country’s national and international ports to operate and connect efficiently and safely with other ports and land-based transport modes, and to develop in a strategic manner (Policy 9).
-Policy 10 generally discourages reclamation, unless this results in regional benefits.
-Where this is considered suitable, the design and form of the reclamation should have regard to the effects of climate change and sea-level rise and avoid the use of contaminated materials.
-De-reclamation of redundant land is encouraged only where it would help restore the natural character and provide for more public space.
+Policy 10 generally discourages reclamation, unless this results in regional benefits, the activity which requires reclamation can only occur in or adjacent to the coastal marine area, and there are no practicable alternative methods of provising the activity.
+Where reclamation is considered suitable, the design and form of the reclamation should have regard to the effects of climate change and sea-level rise and avoid the use of contaminated materials.
+De-reclamation of redundant land is encouraged only where it would help restore the natural character and resources of the coastal marine area, and provide for more public space.

 Protecting the natural environment and character

-The provision for the protection of the natural and historic environment, character, features and landscapes of the coastal environment is a key direction in the NZCPS 20101 and is of particular relevance to urban waterfronts.
-There is a requirement for activities to avoid significant adverse effects and to avoid, remedy or mitigate adverse effects on indigenous biodiversity (Policy 11) and a restriction on discharges to the coastal environment of harmful aquatic organisms created by urban development (Policy 12).
+The provision for the protection of the natural and historic environment, character, features and landscapes of the coastal environment is a key direction in the NZCPS 2010 and is of particular relevance to urban waterfronts.
+There is a requirement for activities to avoid significant adverse effects and to avoid, remedy or mitigate adverse effects on indigenous biodiversity (Policy 11) and a restriction on discharges to the coastal environment of harmful aquatic organisms from the introduction of new structures, moorings and marina berths (Policy 12).

 There are also a number of policy provisions which promote the protection of the natural and cultural environment.
 These protect remaining natural character, landscape values and historic heritage.
 They also promote the restoration of natural character, indigenous habitats and ecosystems and sensitive redevelopment of waterfronts can help achieve this.